 Installing new heating in your kitchen

-It’s important to consider heating options in your kitchen.
+It’s important to consider heating options as part of your kitchen renovation.
 Some old kitchens often don’t have heating as the room would naturally warm up during cooking times.
 Despite this, more people are viewing the kitchen as more than just a place to cook.
 If you’re thinking of using your kitchen for entertaining, it may be worth having a radiator installed.
 Underfloor heating is another option, though this can be expensive – both to install and on an ongoing monthly basis (due to increased utility bills).

 Electrical work in your new kitchen